 Educational Studies (ES)

-Participants will investigate and develop a variety of options for contemporary educational and ministry experiences with children.
+In this coursem participants investigate and develop a variety of options for contemporary educational and ministry experiences with children.
 Trends in the church's ministry to children will be considered.
-The variety of curricular and other resources, parachurch agencies and networks that support children's ministry in the church will be explored.
+The variety of curricular and other resources, parachurch agencies, and networks that support children's ministry in the church will be explored.

 ES 7535 Nurturing Families in the Church - 1-2 Hours